Ckrenzer/Winter-Livestock-Data/README.md

 ### UPDATE 5/17/2021
 Yeah, actually, I will be keeping the HTML output in the repository.
 It will be in it's own dedicated folder, 'Output'.

+### UPDATE 5/28/2021
+Added all URLs to a text file to shorten the collection() function's runtime, simplified the logic in the use and creation of csv files.